nlimpert/crosscut/guideline.rst

    .. hint:: This is a hint.

-   .. internal:: Use the :rst:`hint` directive to produce this admonition.
+   .. role:author:: Use the :rst:`hint` directive to produce this admonition.

       .. code-block:: rst